 Prosecuting Elder Abuse

-National Clearinghouse on Abuse in Later Life (NCALL) co-sponsor the
+Life (NCALL) hosts the National Clearinghouse on Abuse in Later Life (NIPEA)

 Studies reveal that a significant number of elder abuse cases go unreported, with fewer than 5% disclosed (Lifespan of Greater Rochester, 2011).

 Furthermore, a significant number of reported cases do not progress through the criminal justice system due to a lack of familiarity with effective

 investigation and prosecution strategies (Brandl et al., 2007).
 Among the challenges presented in prosecuting these cases are deeply embedded misconceptions